Back

 As we embrace the spring season, we're excited to share with you our latest product updates.
 These new features enhance your experience with Decodable by boosting efficiency, broadening the support with the data ecosystem, and offering a cleaner, simpler way to manage how data moves through your stack.

 Our mission as a company is to tackle the challenge of data movement in a pragmatic way, delivering data where it needs to be, when it needs to be there, with as little or as much processing as needed.
-Each of the features below tie directly into this:
+These are all available in both paid and free trial versions of Decodable.
+Try it out for yourself!

 Multi-Stream Connectors